KEIII/ConsoleServiceProvider/README.md

 ```

 ## Write commands
-Your commands should extend `Knp\Command\Command` to have access `getSilexApplication`, which returns the silex application.
+Your commands should extend `KEIII\Command\Command` to have access `getSilexApplication`, which returns the silex application.

 ## Usage
 Use the console just like any `Symfony\Component` based console: